While searching for a fresh alternative to gallery canvases artist Marguerite Bartherotte aka "G.Kero" turned her hands to fashion.

 G. Kero's pieces and drawings are originals in both senses of the word.
-There are the creations of an artist Marguerite Bartherotte, signed with her artist name "G. Kero".
+There are the creations of an artist Marguerite Bartherotte, signed with her artist pseudonym "G. Kero".

 G. Kero is not a brand offering impersonal and anonymous prints.

-You know where it comes from and what you are buying and who designed the pretty drawings you are wearing.
+You know where it comes from and who designed the pretty drawings you are wearing.

 When you wear a shirt or a blouse printed with small surfers, you wear an original piece.